These instructions are only intended for use with DreamCompute instances and are not recommended for use with Dedicated servers.

 Any time the ModSecurity configuration is adjusted, Apache must be reloaded in order for the rules to take effect:

-[root@server]# service apache2 reload
+[root@instance]# service apache2 reload

 ModSecurity initially runs in DetectionOnly mode, in which the WAF examines HTTP(S) traffic, but does not actually block malicious requests.
 This must be adjusted in order for ModSecurity to deny attack traffic.
 In the file /etc/modsecurity/modsecurity.conf, find the directive SecRuleEngine: